wolfetplayer/RealRTCW/README.md

 # RealRTCW
-RealRTCW mod brings some realism to the classic Wolfenstein game.
-You can expect ruthless AI, new weapons and rebalanced gameplay.
+RealRTCW aiming to enhance the classic Wolfenstein experience.
+You can expect overhauled AI, new weapons, rebalanced gameplay, new textures and sounds.
 Most of the code changes marked with "RealRTCW" tag.

 Features:
-* Based on ioRTCW engine, which provides widescreen support, better sounds and x64 support
+* Mod is based on ioRTCW engine, which provides widescreen support, high quality sounds and x64 support
-* New weapons: TT33, MP34, PPSH, Mosin Nagant, M1 Garand, BAR, MP44, MG42, G43, M97, Revolver
+* New weapons: MP34, PPSH, Mosin Nagant, M1 Garand, BAR, MP44, MG42, G43, M97, Revolver, MG34
-* New models for the vanilla weapons, including world models
+* New high poly models for the vanilla weapons, including world models
+* New high poly models and textures for BJ's hands and sleeves
+* New high quality textures
+* Atmospheric effects support (rain & snow)
+* New holdable items: Adrenaline and Bandages
+* Real recoil system
 * Rebalanced weapons characteristics
 * Rebalanced AI
 * Overhauled sounds